ZSW Stuttgart – A façade that generates energy

 Striking architecture meets innovative solar technology

-On the exterior of the ZSW (Centre for Solar Energy and Hydrogen Research Baden-Württemberg) building in Stuttgart, one can see what is being intensively researched inside: Innovative PV technologies are developed here, above all the so-called CIGS modules.
-This is a special thin-film PV technology that is perfectly suited for use on building façades due to its material properties, high performance, low weight and adaptable appearance.
+On the exterior of the ZSW (Centre for Solar Energy and Hydrogen Research Baden-Württemberg) building in Stuttgart, one can see what is being intensively researched inside: Innovative photovoltaic technologies are developed here, above all the so-called CIGS modules.
+This is a special thin-film photovoltaic technology that is perfectly suited for use on building façades due to its material properties, high performance, low weight and adaptable appearance.
 The modules look like matte glass, have barely visible cell structures and can be coloured or even given a decorative structure.

 A wide range of potential, which the institute tapped when designing its new research building in 2017: Thin-film modules for energy supply were integrated into the building façade.
 Already in the first planning discussions, the ZSW (under the project management of Dieter Geyer, responsible for the realisation of the façade) approached the architects and the specialist planners with this exciting idea.
-After all, the façade-integrated PV system, unlike conventional façades, must be taken into account early on, when planning the electrical engineering.
+After all, the façade-integrated photovoltaic system system, unlike conventional façades, must be taken into account early on, when planning the electrical engineering.
 Close cooperation resulted in a holistically conceived and almost climate-neutral building, a structure which could not be more tasteful in its entirety.

 An entirely sustainable concept